Karlovasi: History

 Karlovasi is a town with a rich cultural and industrial history, being a flourishing tannery and tobacco manufacturing center in the early 1900s.
 Many magnificent neoclassical mansions can be seen from that period as well as the remains of the large stone-built factories at the "Ormos" seaside.

 The town's economy shifted to trade after World War II and the collapse of the leather market.
 Pottery and brick-making became a flourishing business due to the rare quality of the soil in the environs of Karlovasi while the town's market was continuously growing to become the largest and most important in the Island.

 The connection of the Karlovasi Port with Seferihisar's Sığacık, in Turkey, brings a large number of travelers in the island.

 Lykourgos Logothetis, the island's leader during the Greek War of Independence was born here in 1772.
-Karlovasi is also closely linked to Yiannis Ritsos, one of the country's most important poets, who spend most of his summers in his Karlovasi house, now the residence of his daughter, author Eri Ritsou.
+Karlovasi is also closely linked to Yiannis Ritsos, one of the country's most prominent poets, who spend most of his summers in his Karlovasi house, now the residence of his daughter, author Eri Ritsou.

 An earthquake with a moment magnitude of 7.0 occurred on 30 October 2020, about 14 km (8.7 mi) northeast of the Greek island of Samos.
 Many buildings at the town of Karlovasi were collapsed or damaged as the result of this event, which is known as the "Samos earthquake" by the International Seismological Centre.

 Attractions

-Karlovasi has an unusually large number of almost cathedral-size churches, due to the fact that the modern town was formed by the unification of four smaller ones, all of them hometowns of wealth patrons such as tannery moguls and ship owners.
+Karlovasi has an unusually large number of almost cathedral-size churches, due to the fact that the modern town was formed by the unification of four smaller ones, all of them hometowns of wealthy patrons such as tannery moguls and ship owners.
 The main touristic sights are the Tannery Museum, the Folklore Museum, the church of Agia Triada at Paleo Karlovasi, the 11th century church of Metamorfosis and the adjoining Venetian castle at Potami.
 The waterfalls of Potami and the nearby beaches of Mikro and Megalo Seitani are among the islands most popular attractions.